Culinary Expedition to Rajasthan

 Pushkarana Bhramins, trace their origin from the Sindhi Brahmins.
 They were educated and were Sanskrit scholars, advisors, treasures, historians, and creative intellect people.
 Merchants were Bhatti, Oswal’s and the Maheshwari’s.
 They were most prosperous bankers.

 Muslim singers and musicians were the langaa’s and manganiya’s who played the “sarangi, and the shahanai”.

 Ravana rajputs, who were the paagi’s or the ones who were knowledgeable about the foot prints of the animals and man, these days they are associated with the B.S.F or the border security force.

-It was indeed learning and a very informative one, both from the culture, tradition, and lifestyle as well as from the culinary point of view.
-I had a small halt in Jaipur before I left for Mumbai, to meet up with Her Highness, "Lakshmi Kumari Chundavat", who very patiently shared her knowledge about the era of battle and survival of the fittest.
-All this was thankfully organised by Mrs. Ranawat, w/o Mr Narpat Singh Ranawat, (a senior faculty in I.H.M Jaipur and also holds an important portfolio in the industry of Nutritional Science) who hails from Omarkot, now in Pakistan.
-This was originally the entry point to the Indian sub continent.
+It was indeed very informative, both from the culture, tradition, and lifestyle as well as from the culinary point of view.
+I had a small halt in Jaipur before I left for Mumbai.
+At Jaipur, I meet Her Highness, “Lakshmi Kumari Chundavat”, who very patiently shared her knowledge about the era of battle and survival of the fittest.